survivejs/webpack-book/manuscript/handling_styles/04_eliminating_unused_css.md

 ...
 ```

-The size of our style has decreased significantly.
+The size of our style has decreased noticeably.
 Instead of 16k we have roughly 2k now.
 The difference would be even bigger for heavier CSS frameworks.

 T> PurifyCSS supports [additional options](https://github.com/purifycss/purifycss#the-optional-options-argument) including `minify`.
 You can enable these through the `purifyOptions` field when instantiating the plugin.